 Since it is cheap, do it!
 But be sure to avoid putting it on your face, or else you will experience the pain that several of my tour members did while washing it off their face with the salt water from the Dead Sea.

-Do – Be Mindful of the Sharia Law Based Culture
+Do – Be Mindful of the Culture When Traveling in Jordan

 Don't – Go to Extremes to Follow Cultural Norms as a Tourist